 Contrary to expectations, the volume of mail delivered has also continued to increase in most countries.
-In 1998/1999, Canada Post processed 9.6 billion pieces of mail, an increase of 400 million from the previous year.
-The U.S. Postal Service handled over 200 billion pieces of mail for the first time ever in 1999, an increase of some 30 billion pieces since 19931.
+In 1998-1999, Canada Post processed 9.6 billion pieces of mail, an increase of 400 million from the previous year.
+Since 1999, the US Postal Service has handled annually over 200 billion pieces of mail, an increase of some 30 billion pieces since 1993.

 Indeed, the new economy, instead of substituting for old means of communication such as postal delivery, would seem to have added new modes of communication.
 For example, because of the obvious emphasis the global economy places on speed, a whole new industry of express mail and package delivery has emerged and boomed in the last decade.
-FEDEX began in 1973 with a total delivery of 186 packages.
+Fedex began in 1973 with a total delivery of 186 packages.
 The company now delivers 3.1 million packages each day, for total earnings (1998) of US\$16.8 billion, an increase of six percent over 1997.
-FEDEX is hardly alone: UPS, the largest such service, delivers three billion parcels and packages a year with annual earnings (1999) of US\$24.8 billion.
+Fedex is hardly alone: UPS, the largest such service, delivers three billion parcels and packages a year with annual earnings (1999) of US\$24.8 billion.
 Last year, nearly five billion tons of goods were moved around the globe.

-Again contrary to expectations, people move more too.
-The International Civil Aviation Organization (ICAO) reports a five per cent increase in total scheduled air traffic in 1999 over 1998, as well as a rise of six per cent in international scheduled air traffic.
-This translates into 2.63 billion passenger-km for 1999, a figure expected to climb to 3.038 billion passenger-km by 2001, representing an expected annual growth rate of seven per cent a year.
+Again contrary to expectations, people move more, too.
+The International Civil Aviation Organization (ICAO) reports a five percent increase in total scheduled air traffic in 1999 over 1998, as well as a rise of six percent in international scheduled air traffic.
+This translates into 2.63 billion passenger-km for 1999, a figure expected to climb to 3.038 billion passenger-km by 2001, representing an expected annual growth rate of seven percent a year.

 Such figures should not surprise us because the global economy is all about moving people and things from one place to another.
 It should not be forgotten, however, that this new mobility requires fleets of airplanes and trucks, virtually all of which burn fossil fuels.
-FEDEX operates 40,000 trucks and 600 aircraft.
+Fedex operates 40,000 trucks and 600 aircraft.
 UPS has 157,000 trucks worldwide and 500 aircraft.
 DHL Worldwide Express operates 320 aircraft around the globe.
 These aircraft fleets are over and above the commercial aircraft fleets and cargo fleets that already fly.